 Don’t go it alone – Remember, whatever situation you are in, that you are not alone.
-You can seek out clinical therapy, rely on friends and family, and inform coworkers you can confide in about what you are experiencing.
+You can seek out clinical treatment, rely on friends and family, and inform coworkers you can confide in about what you are experiencing.

 How We Can Help

-If you are interested in seeking clinical therapy in Beverly Hills, schedule an appointment with us at your convenience.
+If you are interested in seeking clinical treatment in Beverly Hills, schedule an appointment with us at your convenience.
 Keep in mind that we also offer teletherapy for your convenience.
 We look forward to hearing from you!